-While we are often focused on the current and future states of mapping and wayfinding, we rarely get a chance to examine historical methods and how they have had an impact on how we do things today.
+While we are often focused on the current and future states of mapping, we rarely get a chance to examine historical methods and how they have had an impact on how we do things today.
 We want to pay homage to the many different types and styles of mapping, and dig into how we got to where we are.
 Welcome to Mappedin’s History of Mapping.

-As we continue to move through the timeline of mapping and how it has lead us to where we are today, the concept of what defines a ‘space’ continues to come up.
-Defining a space has encountered and come through many different definitions over the centuries.
-Spaces have meaning for many different people, for many different reasons.
-The same space may even provide different meanings for a number of different people, like Stonehenge.
+As we continue to move through the timeline of mapping and how it has lead us to where we are today, the concept of what defines a "space" continues to come up.
+Defining a space has encountered many different meanings over the centuries.
+Spaces have meaning for different people and different reasons.
+The same space may even provide different meanings for a number of people, like Stonehenge.
 Accordingly, people used various approaches to visually represent spaces in the past.
 Societies had to find a common visual language with which they could refer to the spaces they shared.